acionescu/event-bus/README.md

 ###Security:
-	- what kind of messages should be forwarded to a peer
+	- what kind of events should be forwarded to a peer
 	- should a peer be accepted at all

 ##Routing events between two unconnected nodes

-So we have two nodes that don't have direct access to each other, but they have a communication route through a number of relay nodes.
+So we have two nodes that don't have direct access to each other, but they have a communication route through a number of peer nodes.

-###How do we let at least one node to get messages from the other, without doing a full broadcast ?
+###How do we let at least one node to get events from the other, without doing a full broadcast ?

+The easiest solution is for each node to keep a routing table to each remote node, with the direct peers that can be used to reach that node.
+This information can be extracted from the broadcast events that reach a node.
+The last relay node for an event can be used as a via for the source node.

+### Registering to a remote peer and getting events from it

+* First, a node should be aware of the existence of a remote peer in order to register to it.
+Alternatively, another node can do the registering on its behalf.

-* First the initiating node will send a peer:request:register message ( this will have to be broadcasted to all / alternatively maybe each node will have to keep routing tables )
+* Then the initiating node will send a peer:request:register event to the remote node ( this will have to be broadcasted to all / alternatively maybe each node will have to keep routing tables )

+* The receiving node will register the remote node and make an entry in its routing table for that node ( if it doesn't have one) , with the last relay node as a via.
+Then it will send a peer:respose:registered event.

+* Then all the events that should get to the remote peer, will be routed to one of the via nodes for that peer

+* Each node when receiving an event will check if this should be further forwarded to reach the desired receiver.

+* If this is one of its direct peers then it will simply send it, otherwise it will check if it has a via for this node in its routing table and send it through the found via ( if any ).